-Hokia ki ō maunga kia pūrea koe e ngāhau a Tāwhirimatea.
+Hokia ki ō maunga kia pūrea koe e ngā hau a Tāwhirimātea.

 Often people have family photos on the wall or in an album.
 These can be great resources for learning about whakapapa.

-You could make a mobile for pēpi depicting their pepeha.
+- Make a mobile for pēpi depicting their pepeha.